-Salkantay and Inca Trail Expedition 6 days
+Salkantay and Inca Trail 6 Days Expedition

-Highlights:
+Tour Highlights:

 • Book with Confidence and Flexibility

-Salkantay Inca Trail at a Glance:
+Salkantay Inca Trail Expedition at a Glance:

-Day 1: Soraypampa – Humantay lake – Salkantaypampa – Ichupata (15 km / 9.3 miles)
+• Day 1: Soraypampa – Humantay lake – Salkantaypampa – Ichupata (15 km / 9.3 mi)

-Day 2: Ichupata – Sisaypampa – Canal Inca (13 km / 8 miles)
+• Day 2: Ichupata – Sisaypampa – Canal Inca (13 km / 8 mi)

-Wake up with a cup of coffee or coca tea and start walking to conquer the highest point of the expedition, the Inca chiriasca Pass, also known as the “Frozen Inca Pass.”
+Wake up with a cup of coffee or coca tea and start walking to conquer the highest point of the expedition, the Inca Chiriasca Pass, also known as the “Frozen Inca Pass.”
 Sleep near a small village.

-Day 3: Canal Inca – Wayllabamba – Ayapata (15 km / 9.3 miles)
+• Day 3: Canal Inca – Wayllabamba – Ayapata (15 km / 9.3 mi)

 After breakfast, be ready to visit Paucar Cancha and follow the Inca Trail part.
-After some hours, you will reach Ayapata campsite.
-The first camp on the ancient path of the Incas.
+After some hours, you will reach Ayapata campsite—the first camp on the ancient path of the Incas.

-Day 4: Ayapata – Warmiwañuska – Chaquicocha (16km / 9.9 miles)
+• Day 4: Ayapata – Warmiwañuska – Chaquicocha (16km / 9.9 mi)

-Start your day on the Inca Trail and be ready to conquer two summits: Warmiwañuska Pass, also known as Dead woman's pass, and Runcuracay.
+Start your day on the Inca Trail and be ready to conquer two summits: Warmiwañuska Pass, also known as Dead Woman's Pass, and Runcuracay.
 Sleep in a comfortable tent in Chaquicocha.

-Day 5: Chaquicocha – Phuyupatamarca – Wiñaywayna (10km / 6.2 miles)
+• Day 5: Chaquicocha – Phuyupatamarca – Wiñaywayna (10km / 6.2 mi)

 After the last two passes, you can relax on this day and visit the Inca sites of Phuyupatamarca, Intipata, and Wiñaywayna.
 Sleep just 2 hours apart from Machu Picchu.

-Day 6: Wiñaywayna – Machupicchu – Cusco (6km / 3.7 miles)
+• Day 6: Wiñaywayna – Machu Picchu – Cusco (6km / 3.7 mi)

 Included

-• Personal porter for Inca Trail Trek
+• Personal porter for the Inca Trail

-• Drinkable water every day
+• Drinkable water and daily snacks

-• All taxes and booking fees included
+• All taxes and booking fees

 Not Included

-• Sleeping bags, air mattresses, or trekking poles
+• Sleeping bags, air mattresses, or trekking poles (you can rent them from us)

-• Last day lunch after Machu Picchu Tour
+• Last day lunch

-• Huayna Picchu mountain entrances (optional)
+• Entry to Huayna Picchu Mountain (optional)

 • Travel Insurance